Stake

 |---|---|

-| Largest originals catalogue in our audit set | More mechanic configurations to explore; more depth for variety-seeking players |
+| Largest originals catalogue in operator coverage | More mechanic configurations to explore; more depth for variety-seeking players |

 | Longest continuous operational history | More cycles of independent verification; stronger track-record signal |